ksmore/ReactTimer/README.md

-# ReactBoilerplate
+# ReactTimer
-A boiler plate for react app.
+A simple timer app made with react.